-Electricity is the flow of electrically charged particles (such as electrons or protons), either statically as an accumulation of charge or dynamically as a electrical current.
-All matter is made up of atoms, and an atom has a center, called a nucleus.
+Electrical power is the flow of electrically charged particles (such as electrons or protons), either statically as an accumulation of charge or dynamically as an electrical current.
+All matter comprises atoms, and an atom has a center called a nucleus.
 The nucleus contains positively charge electricity particles called protons and uncharged particles called neutrons.

 HOW IS A TRANSFORMER USED?

 To solve the problem of sending power through circuits over long distances, George Westinghouse developed a device called a transformer.
 The transformer allowed power to be efficiently transmitted over long distances.
-This made it possible to supply power to homes and businesses located far from the electric generating plant.
+This made it possible to supply power to homes and businesses far from the electric generating plant.

 WHAT IS ELECTRICITY?
 HOW IS POWER GENERATED?

-A magnet attached to the end of a rotating shaft is positioned inside a stationary conducting ring that is wrapped with a long, continuous piece of wire.
-When the magnet rotates, it induces a small electric current in each section of wire as it passes.
+A magnet attached to the end of a rotating shaft is positioned inside a stationary conducting ring wrapped with a long, continuous piece of wire.
+When the magnet rotates, it induces a small electric current in each wire section as it passes.
 Each section of wire constitutes a small, separate electric conductor.
 All the small currents of individual sections add up to one current of considerable size.
 This current is used for electric power.

-HOW IS POWER MEASURED?
+HOW IS IT MEASURED?

-The amount of power a power plant generates or a customer uses over a period of time is measured in kilowatthours (kWh).
-Kilowatthours are determined by multiplying the number of kW's required by the number of hours of use.
-For example, if you use a 40-watt light bulb 5 hours a day, you have used 200 watts of power, or .2 kilowatthours of electrical energy.
+The amount of power a power plant generates or a customer uses over some time is measured in kilowatt-hours (kWh).
+Kilowatt hours are determined by multiplying the number of kW required by the number of hours of use.
+For example, if you use a 40-watt light bulb 5 hours a day, you have used 200 watts or .2 kilowatt hours of electrical energy.